15 Expats Talk about Health Insurance and Healthcare in Croatia

 Are common prescription medications available in Croatia?

 "Yes, common prescription medications are available in Croatia.
 Most pharmacies in Croatia carry a wide range of prescription medications, including antibiotics, anti-inflammatory drugs, and other medications used to treat a variety of conditions.
 Many of these medications are available over the counter, while others require a prescription from a doctor.
-In addition, some medications may require special authorization from the Croatian Ministry of Health before they can be purchased," wrote an expat living in Croatia.
+In addition, some medications may require special authorization from the Croatian Ministry of Health before they can be purchased," said an expat in Croatia.

 Do you have anything more to add about local medical facilities in Croatia?